 The Bonds will be issued in authorized denominations of \$5,000 or any integral multiple thereof, be dated their date of issuance and delivery and bear interest initially from such date, at the rate per annum for each maturity as specified on the inside cover page hereof.
-Such interest will be payable semi-annually on each February 15 and August 15, commencing August 15, 2025 for the First Series Bonds and February 15, 2025 for the First Refunding Series Bonds, calculated on the basis of a 360-day year of twelve 30-day months, and will mature in the amounts and on the dates as set forth on the inside cover page hereof.
+Interest on the Bonds will be payable semiannually on February 15 and August 15 of each year, commencing on August 15, 2025^{}, calculated on the basis of a 360-day year of twelve 30-day months, and will mature in the amounts and on the dates as set forth on the inside cover page hereof.
 The Bonds will be issued in fully registered form, registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC") pursuant to DTC's Book-Entry Only System.
 See, APPENDIX D herein attached.
 The Bonds provide that each registered owner, Beneficial Owner, DTC Participant or Indirect Participant (as such terms are defined in APPENDIX D) in DTC, by acceptance of a Bond (including receipt of a book-entry credit evidencing an interest therein), assents to all of such provisions as an explicit and material portion of the consideration running to the Commonwealth to induce it to adopt the Resolutions and to issue such Bonds.